A scattered group of archery enthusiasts got

 The Future of the Bergen Bowmen is lost in the pages of the coming years.

-have a place to shoot.
-And that is why we work with the Bergen County Park Commission to
+a place to shoot.
+And that is why we work with the Bergen County Park Commission to maintain the

-maintain the Campgaw Mt.
-Archery Range in Mahwah, to ensure that a place exists for our club
+Campgaw Mt.
+Archery Range in Mahwah, to ensure that a place exists for our club and any other

-anti-hunting groups.
-The Bergen Bowmen have organized with other archery groups and
+groups.
+The Bergen Bowmen have organized with other archery groups and individuals to provide

 opportunity to handle the good equipment we use and have a chance to shoot it.
 For the